 My Pilates mat classes are never more than 12 people but more usually around 8 people.

 Some clients like to continue with Pilates on a 1-2-1 basis rather than join a class and this is absolutely fine.

-If you want to join a smaller group I also teach shared sessions in the studio, on a 1-2-3 basis – where 3 clients are sharing a session but each working at their own program set by me.
+If you want to join a smaller group I also teach Small Group Studio Sessions in the studio, where 3 or 4 clients are sharing a session but each working at their own program set by me.

 For more details of where I hold classes and studio sessions please take a look at my Classes page.
 You will also find details of my prices there too.